-If you will be hanging banners in public places, you will need permission from your Local Authority
+If you will be hanging banners in public places, you will need permission from the Transport and Countryside Service of the Council.

 GIVING NOTICE TO RESIDENTS AND LOCAL BUSINESSES

 Your event will need the good will of the residents and businesses closest to your event site.
 The extra sounds, lights and changes to vehicle or pedestrian traffic may have an impact on them.
 The best way to have residents and local businesses on your side is to keep them informed through a resident letter.
 Explain your activities and intentions ahead of time and avoid queries or complaints on the event day, when you will be busy with your organising.